 In the base case, we evaluated the cost-effectiveness of PCSK9 inhibitors in three target populations.
-Populations were chosen to approximate those described in the FDA-labeled indications for alirocumab, which was approved in July 2015.90 This is in line with the idea that because statins are both inexpensive and effective, PCSK9 inhibitors will probably be first used among patients at highest risk for adverse cardiovascular events (Table 9).
+Populations were chosen to approximate those described in the FDA-labeled indications for alirocumab, which was approved in July 2015.
+This is in line with the idea that because statins are both inexpensive and effective, PCSK9 inhibitors will probably be first used among patients at highest risk for adverse cardiovascular events (Table 9 on the following page).